fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/lockdown-projects.md

 <!--more-->

-## Project Ideas
+## Project Ideas and inspiration

 Search the Fab Academy project archive: <http://fabacademy.org/2019/>
 Use the Google custom search at the bottom of the page.

-Instructables - loads of great project ideas: <https://www.instructables.com/>
+Instructables - loads of great project ideas: <https://www.instructables.com/> and classes: <https://www.instructables.com/classes/>

 A collaborative list of "Making and Prototyping Resources for Designers" here: <https://docs.google.com/document/d/1z9LTUSnsCzg3ukG-GRQVC3w-OHYxJg1u88qn6yv2NTU/edit#heading=h.m6m64wyno28o>

 > How can design students make their work without access to university facilities such as workshops, fablabs, simulation suites, computer labs and technical support.

+Book: The Art of Tinkering <https://www.amazon.co.uk/Art-Tinkering-Working-Intersection-Technology/dp/1616286091>
+> an unprecedented celebration of what it means to tinker: to take things apart, explore tools and materials, and build wondrous, wild art that's part science and part technology.

 ## Basic materials and suppliers